Trapholo01/aws-portfolio-deployment/README.md

 ## 📄 License

-This project documentation is open source and available under the MIT License.
+This project is for educational purposes.

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

 Built as part of CAPACITI's Cloud & DevOps training program, following AWS best practices and the Well-Architected Framework.